Sunrisepeak/AC-Online-Judge/README.md

 ```

 ## Note
-:smile
->Ignore the worse English to the repository use,Please.Now I'm leraning and to hard improve it.
+>:smile: Ignore the worse English to the repository use,Please.Now I'm leraning and to hard improve it.